ZinedineChelgham/connect4/README.md

 ## All runs

-Run "docker-compose build" and "docker-compose up" in a terminal and open "http://localhost:80/" in a browser.
+Run "docker-compose build" and "docker-compose up" in a terminal and open "http://localhost:8000/" in a browser.

 ---

-## Fonctionalities
+## Features

 - Sign Up and Login
-- Update your informations
+- Update your information
 - Play in local
 - Play against a bot, 2 levels are available
 - Save a game to continue your game later